Foreign runners wary of possible Kenyan election violence

 Luke Kibet, Kenya's 2007 world marathon champion and friend of murdered Sang, was knocked unconscious and concussed by a stone thrown during riots in Eldoret on New Year's eve in 2007.

-A few weeks later he was forced to fire his pistol in the air when a mob on a road approached him with machetes.
+A few weeks later he was forced to fire his pistol in the air when a mob a road and approached him with machetes.

 "I think we will be safe this time around," said Kibet, who gave refuge to women and children in his house during Kenya's worst outbreak of violence since independence in 1963.